johannesstroebele91/React-Library/2_basics/state/useState/useState-multiple-states.md

 # 2) Controlled component (2-way-binding)

-Enables to get user input AND change it
+React enables to get user input AND change it

 - Passes the value back into the input
 - using 2-way-binding (e.g. value={enteredTitle})